February 2026 • 18 min read

 Asthma

-Obesity increases asthma risk by approximately 50% and worsens asthma control in those already diagnosed.
-The mechanisms include mechanical restriction of breathing, systemic inflammation, and altered immune responses.
-Weight loss has been shown to improve asthma symptoms and reduce medication requirements.
+Obesity is associated with a higher risk of asthma and worse asthma control in those already diagnosed.
+Mechanisms include mechanical restriction of breathing, systemic inflammation, and altered immune responses.

 Obesity Hypoventilation Syndrome

-In severe obesity (BMI 40+), some individuals develop obesity hypoventilation syndrome (OHS), characterized by chronically elevated carbon dioxide levels.
-This serious condition affects approximately 10-20% of hospitalized patients with severe obesity and carries significant mortality risk if untreated.
+In severe obesity (BMI 40+), some individuals develop obesity hypoventilation syndrome (OHS), characterised by chronically elevated carbon dioxide levels.
+OHS is a serious condition — typically identified during hospital admission — that carries significant mortality risk if untreated.

 Musculoskeletal Problems